dugsiiyeinc/Expense-Managemnt-System/README.md

   - In UU User Kaste Uu Heli Karo Reports Sida Mid Maalinle ah, Mid Bille Ah , Iyo Mid SanadLe Ah

-Markii hore ujeedku wuxuu ahaa in lagu tijaabiyo  kooras Afsommali ku baxaya oo lagu baranayo Git iyo Github sida ay u shaqeeyaan.

-This project aims to simplify and guide the way beginners make their first contribution.
-If you are looking to make your first contribution, follow the steps below.

 ## Technologies used